ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 ![Sign4][image12]

 The fifth sign was also classified with a 99% probability.
-It was surprsiing to observe the certainty in the result, given that part of the digits was washed out.
-A possible explanation is since the '7' character is clearly delineated in the image, and there is no 90 km/hr entry in the set, there were no other likely options identified by the classifier.
+It was surprising to observe the certainty in the result, given that part of the digits was washed out.
+A possible explanation is that since the '7' character is clearly delineated in the image, and there is no 90 km/hr entry in the set, there were no other likely options identified by the classifier.

 ![Sign5][image13]